 In short.
 I pursue visual art because I love to draw and paint, it allows me an endless opportunity for self-improvement, I get to spend time with subjects that interest me, and I can easily share what I create with others.
 It’s every bit as simple and wonderful as that.

-In addition to visual art, he enjoys fiction writing, photography, old cameras, cycling, and tea.
-The artist lives in Connecticut with his wife, also an artist, and their
+In addition to visual art, she enjoys fiction writing, photography, old cameras, cycling, and tea.
+The artist lives in Connecticut with her wife, also an artist, and their

 You have options.
 Among other methods, any of these should do the trick.